Click for Miles | Click for Money | Click for Good Causes

 Here is what's left of those original programs, plus a few new ones.

 MyPoints The MyPoints program is one of my favorites.
-It used to give me a free ticket about once a year (until I switched to obtaining free Home Depot for my points), for doing virtually nothing, with almost no inconvenience.
-You usually earn 5 or 10 points per click, sometimes more.
+It gives me a free ticket on United Airlines about once a year, or a free Home Depot gift certificate regularly, for doing virtually nothing, with almost no inconvenience.
+You usually earn 5 per click.
 And then there are much larger points offers for signing up for free things, visiting web sites, and actually buying stuff through the huge MyPoints shopping portal.
 That shopping portal is becoming one of the better ones.

-You can convert points to United Airlines at a ratio of 10,100 points for 5,000 miles or 5,200 points for 2,500 miles.
-There are other travel awards, including some from large hotel chains like Marriott and Hyatt, plus a huge list of merchandise for which you may trade your points.
+You can convert points to United Airlines starting at a ratio of 3,200 points for 1,000 miles.
+There are other travel awards, including some from large hotel chains like Marriott Bed & Breakfast, plus a huge list of gift cards and merchandise for which you may trade your points, including those from American and Delta Airlines.
 You can also use points to get Amazon.com gift cards, Visa gift cards, or even cash to your Paypal accounts.
 To look at the rewards offered, travel or otherwise, click on the Rewards tab on the MyPoints site, and choose the category the interests you.

 There are lots of very easy ways to earn those points: